Debt Elimination Calculator - Avalanche or Snowball Method

 Select to prepay

-Investment yield This is the expected annual investment yield you assume to get if you don't make extra debt payment, but save it for investment.
+4. .
+This is the expected annual investment yield you assume to generate if you don't make extra debt payment, and instead use the money for investment.

 Years to pay off